NardoLee3/mxw-sdk-js/docs/cookbook.rst

    }

-If we want to check on the course details, we can use the symbol to query the NTF.
+If we want to check on the course details, we can use the symbol to query the NFT.

 .. code-block:: javascript